 Working with a range of partners around the world, TrialWatch aims to professionalize and scale the practice of trial monitoring, while also involving lawyers and non-lawyers in monitoring trials in their own communities.
 In the spring of 2019, TrialWatch launched an online, interactive trial monitoring training, developed in collaboration with, and approved by, the UN Office of the High Commissioner for Human Rights, and is now training monitors from around the world.
-TrialWatch is also deploying technology, including a specialized app, to facilitate data collection and ensure it is collected in a standardized manner to help track trends and practices in prosecutions and trial outcomes around the world.
+TrialWatch also deploys technology, including a specialized app, to facilitate data collection and ensure it is collected in a standardized manner to help track trends and practices in prosecutions and trial outcomes around the world.
 This will facilitate the grading and comparison of trials, and, ultimately, a ranking of justice systems as a whole.

-Students will therefore get the unique opportunity to work with worldwide experts and lawyers, enhance their knowledge of various national legal systems and substantive legal issues including fair trial rights, due process, and freedom of expression, while gaining hands-on experience and working on projects that could really improve the lives and situations of defendants who face unfair trials.
+Students will therefore get the unique opportunity to work with worldwide experts and lawyers, enhance their knowledge of various national legal systems and substantive legal issues including fair trial rights, due process, and freedom of expression, while gaining hands-on experience and working on projects that could improve the lives and situations of defendants who face unfair trials.

 In addition to the regular course of the Amsterdam Law Clinics, students participating in the Fair Trials Clinic will have to complete an online training programme (6-10 hours) as developed by TrialWatch.
-Students will receive a certificate for completion of the training.

 All Master’s students are eligible to apply.
 Other than fluency in English, there are no language skills required.
-However, as we may be monitoring in countries such as Turkey, Poland, Serbia, and Hungary, knowledge of these languages will be useful.
+However, as we may be monitoring in countries such as Turkey, Poland, Ukraine, and Hungary, knowledge of these languages will be useful.
 We select those students who can demonstrate in their application a strong commitment to this project, as it is both very intense but also extremely rewarding and a unique experience.